 Although Dry Needling uses the same needles as acupuncture, it is not the same technique.
-Dry Needling is strictly based upon Western medicine principles of treating myofascial trigger points, which are different from traditional acupuncture points.
+Needling is strictly based upon Western medicine principles.
+It is designed to treat myofascial trigger points.
+These trigger points are different from traditional acupuncture points.

-Pioneering studies by Dr. Jay Shah and colleagues have shown that inserting needles into trigger points causes biochemical changes which alleviate pain.
-It is essential to elicit local “twitch” responses within the muscle, which are the first step to breaking the pain cycle and releasing tight trigger points within muscles.
+Pioneering studies by Dr. Jay Shah and colleagues have shown that inserting needles into trigger points causes biochemical changes that alleviate pain.
+It is essential to elicit local “twitch” responses within the muscle.
+These twitches are the first step to breaking the pain cycle and releasing tight trigger points within muscles.